mirkoSekulic/gitea-redirect-bug/README.md

 ## Gitea redirection bug

-When gitea is hosted to url with subUrl, for example studio.localhost/repos, there is an problem with redirection.
+When Gitea is hosted with a subUrl (e.g., studio.localhost/repos), there seems to be a problem with redirection.

-Lets assume that desired redirection after log in is "/"

-If we provide redirect parameter as "/" instead of redirecting to "/" gitea redirects to "/repos".
-The same happens if any other parameter is provided, for example if "/redirected" is passed as redirect_to parameter, gitea redirects to gitea home page instead of "/redirected" page.
+If you provide the redirect parameter as “/”, Gitea should redirect to the root (“/”).
+However, it currently redirects to “/repos”, which is a gitea home page.
+Similarly, if you pass any other parameter (e.g., “/redirected”) as the redirect_to parameter, Gitea redirects to the Gitea homepage rather than the specified page.
+The same issue exists with the OIDC (OpenID Connect) flow.

 ## Steps to reproduce